How to Talk About Suicide and Depression with Your Students

 It is VERY important that your children know that you, as the adult and caregiver, are safe.
 Your children may fear that if the parent is sad that suicide may be an option.
 Talk with your children at an age-appropriate level about your resources and how you cope with sadness.
 In other words, remember that a child's top needs are to feel safe and loved.
 Let your children know that they are safe and loved.

-11. Remind your children that it’s okay to ask for help
+11. Remind your student that it’s okay to ask for help

 - It's okay to ask for help